Profile of Member Institutions

 CSWE is a nonprofit national association representing more than 3,000 individual members, as well as graduate and undergraduate programs of professional social work education.
 Founded in 1952, this partnership of educational and professional institutions, social welfare agencies, and private citizens is recognized by the Council for Higher Education Accreditation as the sole accrediting agency for U.S. social work education.
 The major program areas within CSWE include: accreditation, international social work, research, and Gerontology.

-Lesley University was founded in 1909 and is a Private University.
+Lesley University was founded in 1909 and is a private university.
 It offers programs in 23 states and online, and is among the largest providers of teacher education in the nation, focusing on the educational needs not just in early education, but the preparation of quality teachers in math, science, special education and literacy.
-The headcount for students is: undergraduate is 1,940; graduate Students is 6,750 and; total Enrollment is 8,690.
+The headcount for students is: undergraduate is 1,940; graduate students is 6,750 and; total enrollment is 8,690.
+The total contract faculty is 177.

 New York University